The Path of Destiny

-"All right," Snowcrystal replied.
+"It's all right," Snowcrystal replied.
 "I'll be fine by myself."

 She left Redclaw as the arcanine went to find a place to sleep and headed toward the tree covered side of the park.
 Up close, she realized that there weren't as many trees as she had first thought, just several big ones for pokémon to climb on.
 It seemed a bit more inviting than a real forest.
 She couldn't see any snow covered place in the park, and the only ice type she saw was a glaceon who seemed to be in a race that involved leaping across boulders with a couple of other eevee evolutions.
-She also noticed, for the first time, that there were a few trainers here, playing and interacting with their pokémon and any random pokémon who happened to pass their way wanting human attention.
+She also noticed, for the first time, that there were a few trainers there, playing and interacting with their pokémon and any random pokémon who happened to pass their way wanting human attention.

-She headed toward a place near the trees which seemed to have the biggest collection of boulders, for that reminded her most of her home.
+She headed toward a place near the trees that seemed to have the biggest collection of boulders, for that reminded her most of her home.
 As she walked, she heard a human shout toward her.